My Focus with Sellers

 Social Media

-Facebook, Twitter and Instagram are essential tools in today’s internet marketing world, both professionally and personally.
-I have thousands of Twitter followers who see my posts and several thousand connections on Facebook.
+Facebook, Twitter/X and Instagram are essential tools in today’s internet marketing world, both professionally and personally.
+I have thousands of followers who see my posts and reels.
 I post information about my listings, about innkeeping, historic homes, Maine travel, Maine tourism and the industry, restaurants, food, and in general, anything to show people why we love Maine and why we love travel.
 I have a Facebook page devoted solely to my Maine lodging and hospitality brokerage.

 The Importance of Images